fateen1028-pixel/Chatty/Readme.md

 GET /messages/chat/{receiverId}
 ```

-Returns encrypted messages and per-device encrypted AES keys for the current device.
+Returns encrypted messages and encrypted AES keys for the current device.

 ---